talvanes/babel-minimal/README.md

    ```sh
    npm run dev
    ```
-   This uses Nodemon and Babel Node to run [`index.js`](index.js) with automatic reload on changes.
+   This uses Nodemon and Babel Node to run [`src/index.js`](src/index.js) with automatic reload on changes.

 3. **Build for production:**
    ```sh
    npm run build
    ```
-   This transpiles the source code from `src/` to `dist/` directory using Babel.
+   This transpiles the source code from `src/` to the `dist/` directory using Babel.

 4. **Run in production mode:**
    ```sh
    npm start
    ```
-   This builds the project and runs the transpiled code from the `dist/` directory.
+   This builds the project (if not already built) and runs the transpiled code from the `dist/` directory.

 ## Project Structure